Qaqortoq: Economy and infrastructure

 Qaqortoq is a seaport and the centre of South Greenland.
 Fish processing, tourism, tanning, fur production, and ship maintenance and repair are important activities, but the economy is based primarily on educational and administrative services.
 The primary industries in the town are fishing, service, and administration.

 The native subsistence economy was long preserved by the former monopoly Royal Greenland Trading Department, which used the town as a source of saddle-back seal skins.
 The Great Greenland Furhouse is the only tannery in Greenland and the primary sealskin purchaser on the island; it remains one of the major employers in the town.

 Agriculture, mainly as sheep farming, cattle and reindeer herding, are conducted on a number of farms in the fiord landscapes close to Qaqortoq.
 Qaqortoq is an important service provider and supply centre for the farmers.

 Of all exports produced in Qaqortoq, 70.1% are headed for the Danish market.

-Qaqortoq is located in one of the most mineral rich areas in the world, South Greenland having a vide range of mineral deposits.
+Qaqortoq is located in one of the most mineral rich areas in the world, South Greenland having a wide range of mineral deposits.
 Mining has been a major economic activity in South Greenland in the past, especially the nearby Ivittuut mine north of Qaqortoq.
 A gold mine was operating from 2003 to 2013 in Nalunaq, south of Qaqortoq.
 The gold mine is expected to reopen in 2022.

 The Tanbreez multielement project, situated less than 20 kilometers east of Qaqortoq, was granted an exploitation licence in 2020, and a major mine is expected to be established within a few years.

 Qaqortoq is connected by the fibre submarine communications cable Greenland Connect to Nuuk and Iceland, operated by Tusass.
 It was put into operation in 2009.